One-Day Car Insurance

 You need to use someone else’s car for an errand

-You likely don’t need one-day car insurance if you're using someone else's car for errands.
-Most policies include a permissive clause, allowing the owner's coverage to extend to you as long as they give permission.
+Its possible you don't need one-day car insurance if you're using someone else's car for errands.
+Most policies include a permissive clause, allowing the owner's coverage to extend to you as long as the owner gives permission.

 signupBonus icon